 Texas State University Police Department is considered a public safety answering point (PSAP), meaning that we answer our own 911 emergency calls for campus.
 All landline phones (phones plugged into the wall) will connect directly to our Communications Division when 911 is dialed.
 If someone calls 911 from a cellphone, it will be directed to the San Marcos Police Department’s Communications Unit.
 If you are reporting an incident that occurred on campus, let the dispatcher know that you need to be transferred to the Texas State University Police Department.

-UPD focuses on crime prevention through an emphasis on community-oriented policing.
-We conduct more than 100 crime prevention programs each year for the university community on topics including personal safety, DWI, drug dangers, sexual assault prevention and self-defense.
-Our crime prevention officers also assist in orientation presentations throughout the summer for incoming students and their parents that describe UPD’s services, crime prevention programs and crime statistics.
+UPD focuses on community engagement with an emphasis on community-oriented policing.
+We conduct more than 100 programs each year for the university community on topics including personal safety, DWI, drug dangers, sexual assault prevention and self-defense.
+Our community engagement officers also assist in orientation presentations throughout the summer for incoming students and their parents that describe UPD’s services, prevention programs and crime statistics.

 Learn more about our Safety Training Classes.